1. Key Considerations:

 As the first manufacturer of the Pilates apparatus regarded as the industry's established source for classical reformers.
 The collaboration with famous Pilates’ pupil Romana Kryzanowska in the late 1960's resulted in the preservation of the dimensions and proportions critical to the correct functions of the Pilates apparatus.
 Gratz has maintained a fidelity to Joseph Pilates original vision by fabricating reformers with unerring craftsmanship and exacting specifications.
 Due to this commitment, some modern features might be missing from Gratz reformers.

 Balanced Body started in the 1980’s to substantially update Joseph Pilates’ equipment by combining state-of-the-art engineering, materials and technology with a modern understanding of human biomechanics.
 Founder and CEO Ken Endelman designed hundreds of improvements to Pilates’ original equipment, many of which have since become industry standards.
-Balanced Body equipment is often used by Pilates studios and franchises.
+Balanced Body equipment is often used by Club Pilates franchises.